 Ask the head of the career office for suggestions:

-- What contacts does he or she have that can help?
+- Do they have contacts that can help?

 - What companies in the field you’re pursuing have alumni serving leadership roles?